jrbarnette/forth/reference/assembler/x86/syntax.md

 	movl	5, %rax
 	movl	(%rbp,%rdx,8), %rax
 ```
-The operand ordering is "src, dst".
+The operand ordering is `_src_, _dst_`.
 Register names start with '%',
-Memory operands are denoted with "disp(base,index,scale)".
-Operand
+Memory operands are denoted with `_disp_(_base_,_index_,_scale_)`.
-sizes are encoded in a suffix on the mnemonic, and must agree with
+Operand sizes are encoded in a suffix on the mnemonic, and must agree
-operand sizes, when present.
+with operand sizes, when present.

 Linux and macOS use the AT&T conventions.
-Anything derived from
+Anything derived from Unix
-Unix (e.g. Solaris) also should use them.
-Microsoft's assembler
+(e.g. Solaris) also should use them.
+Microsoft's assembler uses the
-uses the Intel/AMD conventions.
+Intel/AMD conventions.

 The assembler here leans more towards the Unix/AT&T conventions.
 Here's some of the work needed to support either/both.